 “Connecting with our lands and waters is crucial, instilling values of respect for our environment and fostering relationships with the natural world around us, trees, forests, ocean, shores, is important to me as a parent and an educator.”

 Finance and Administration Manager

 Debbie arrived on Haida Gwaii as a young adult and to this day remains enthralled with the people, lifestyle, culture and environmental richness provided by the islands.
 She is passionate about initiatives focused on sustainable community development that serve to protect both the people and environment.

-As Finance Manager, Debbie works behind the scenes to balance budgets and report operations to the various levels of government.
+As Finance and Administration Manager, Debbie works behind the scenes to balance budgets and report operations to the various levels of government.
 She has 30 years of management experience working for a wide variety of community-based and not-for-profit organizations.
 Her past work has included planning and implementation of public works infrastructure projects, numerous social programs, community events and festivals.
 Currently, she is also employed by the Hecate Strait Streamkeepers and manages projects focused on salmonid education and stewardship, assessment and habitat restoration.

 Debbie is currently working on her thesis in completion of a Master of Arts in Environment and Management, Royal Roads University.

 When not working or volunteering she can be found playing in the dirt of her organic garden.
 She has raised two children on Haida Gwaii, both of whom she is profoundly proud of.

 After obtaining a journalism and human rights degree, and an outdoor adventure naturalist diploma, Laura spent years working as an outdoor educator, wilderness guide and adventure therapist across Canada and Australia.
 In 2010, she began spending her autumns on Haida Gwaii where she fell in love with the people and place.